 At the end of the video call, your team will have a delicious holiday cookies and the joy of baking and decorating together.
 Try idea #8 above and turn this activity into a holiday cookie gift swap!

-Looking for an easy holiday cookie kit to ship to your team?
+Looking for an easy holiday cookie kit to ship to your team for a virtual holiday party?
 If so, try the Winter Cookie Decorating Kit from Brookie’s Cookies NYC.